About

 My research interests span the fields of environmental and development economics.

-I completed my Ph.D. from the
+I completed my Ph.D. at the

 Universidad de los Andes.